Static Shock: Plot

 Virgil Hawkins is a 14-year-old boy who lives with his older sister Sharon and their widowed father Robert in Dakota City.
 He attends high school with his best friend Richie Foley, and has a crush on a girl named Frieda.
 He also has a dispute with a bully named Francis Stone, nicknamed "F-Stop."
 A gang leader named Wade recently helped Virgil, hoping to recruit him, but Virgil is hesitant, as he knows his mother died in an exchange of gunfire between gangs.
 Wade eventually leads Virgil to a restricted area for a fight against F-Stop's crew, but it was interrupted by police helicopters.
-During the dispute with the police, chemical containers explode, releasing a gas that causes mutations among the people in the vicinity (this event was later known as the "Big Bang").
+During the dispute with the police, chemical containers explode, releasing a gas called Quantum Vapor that causes mutations among the people in the vicinity (this event was later known as the "Big Bang").
 As a result, Virgil obtains the ability to create, generate, absorb, and control electricity and magnetism—he takes up the alter-ego of "Static".
 The gas also gives others in the area their own powers, and several of them become supervillains known as "Bang Babies".
+Static fights the villains Bang Babies and also the occasional machinations of Edwin Alva whose company Alva Industries created the Quantum Vapor.